rapidsai/cudf/README.md

 $ cmake .. -DCMAKE_INSTALL_PREFIX=/install/path -DCMAKE_BUILD_TYPE=Debug     # configure cmake ... use $CONDA_PREFIX if you're using Anaconda
 ```

-This will build `libcudf` in Debug mode which enables some `assert` safety checks as well as builds with library with symbols enabled that helps when using a debugger.
+This will build `libcudf` in Debug mode which enables some `assert` safety checks as well as builds the library with symbols enabled that helps when using a debugger.

 All other steps for installing `libcudf` into your environment are the same.